Arsenal21/software-license-manager/software-license-manager/readme.txt

 == Changelog ==

+= WIP 4.3 =
+- The product quantity of WP eStore product is taken into account when creating a new license key.

 = 4.2 =
 - Added a new optional column "subscr_id" to the license keys table.
 This can be used to store the subsriber ID value (if any) for recurring payment plans.
 - The "subscr_id" will also be present in the license query API output.